News & Articles

 Featuring ensemble member K. Todd Freeman

 Buffy is a Slayer, one in a long line of young women chosen for a specific mission: to seek out and destroy vampires, demons and other forces of darkness.
 Unlike her predecessors, Buffy establishes a group of supportive friends who aids her in her battles with evil.
+In addition to pioneering queer representation on telvesion, this cult-classic show used its supernatural premise to create powerful allegories for experiences relevant to the community.

 Were the World Mine (2008)